 - If the excise tax for the current year is \$500 or greater, estimated tax payments for the subsequent year are required.
 If using the standard option, these estimated tax payments are due the fifteenth day of the fifth, sixth, ninth and twelfth month of the foundation's fiscal year. - Foundations that have paid directors, officers and/or management should consider having a compensation study done by an independent consultant every few years to provide a reasonable basis for the compensation being provided.
 In addition, 1099s are required to be issued for payments of at least \$600 to certain consultants and professionals including accountants and attorneys. - For grants subject to expenditure responsibility (i.e., certain grants to foreign organizations, grants to other private foundations and other non-public charities) make sure that expenditure responsibility requirements were met.
-If the foundation is making equivalency determinations, make sure the written advice used meets requirements. - Individuals who donate to private foundations must be provided with a proper acknowledgement letter in order for the individual to receive a charitable deduction on their federal tax return in accordance with IRS Publication 526.
+If the foundation is making equivalency determinations, make sure the written advice used meets requirements.
+Refer to our bulletin entitled "New Guidelines for Good Faith Determinations of Foreign Grantees." - Individuals who donate to private foundations must be provided with a proper acknowledgement letter in order for the individual to receive a charitable deduction on their federal tax return in accordance with IRS Publication 526.
 This is the responsibility of the private foundation and should be done in a timely manner. - Review prior year's filings, especially the state filings (if any).
 Each individual state may have a different time frame as to when a filing is required; therefore, the time for filing state reports may differ from the time for filing the 990PF tax return.